Adults and children over 12 years of age

 The new ID card can be picked up in person or be sent to your address.
 Please note: If you want to activate the electronic certificates of your identity card when it is issued, you should make an appointment to pick up the card in person.
 More information on activation can be found below.

-You will be informed by email when your card has arrived at the embassy.
-The delivery time of an eID is 4 - 6 weeks, without taking into account sending by registered mail.
+You will be informed by email when your ID card has arrived at the embassy.
+The delivery time of an eID is 4 - 6 weeks.

 Documents to be presented when applying for a new identity card